kingson87/OBS-Tally/README.md

 - **🖥️ Fullscreen Mode**: Visit `/fullscreen.html` for a clean, distraction-free view
 - **📱 Mobile Install**: Use your browser's "Add to Home Screen" option
 - **🛑 Remote Shutdown**: Stop the server from any connected device via Settings
+- **🔗 Mobile Connect UI**: Scan a QR code or copy a link to connect your phone instantly.
+The server URL and copy button are now stacked vertically for clarity and ease of use, matching macOS design language.

 ## macOS Launcher